 The Massachusetts Art Education Association will again be sponsoring the MAEA Recognitions Juried Exhibit.
-This will be a virtual exhibit, as it was for 2021.
+This will be a virtual exhibit.

 - Open to grade 9-12 art students of MAEA members

 - Up to 5 student entries per art teacher, only 1 entry per student

 - Individual student work only, collaborative pieces will not be accepted

 - Artwork must not been previously submitted to MAEA Recognitions

 - Artwork must be accompanied by an artist statement (maximum of 400 characters)

 - Digital submissions accepted through Art Call (starting early December through late January)

 - Blind Jury Process – Jury panel has access to the artwork and the artist statement only.